JonasAlfredsson/anibg/README.md

 ### Include in $PATH
-After this, it should be possible to use this program by always providing the full path to the `anibg` file, but to be able to call the executable from anywhere on your system you can also add this script's `scr/` folder to your
+After this, it should be possible to use this program by always providing the full path to the `anibg` file, but to be able to call the executable from anywhere on your system you can also add this repository's `scr/` folder to your
 $PATH.
 This can be done by including the following line at the bottom of your `~/.bashrc` or `~/.zshrc` file.